-The ISL12024 device is a Real-Time Clock with clock/calendar, 64-bit unique ID, two polled alarms with integrated 512x8 EEPROM, oscillator compensation and battery backup switch.
+The ISL12026 device is a Real Time Clock with clock/ calendar, two polled alarms with integrated 512x8 EEPROM, oscillator compensation and battery backup switch.

 The oscillator uses an external, low-cost 32.768kHz crystal.
 All compensation and trim components are integrated on the chip.
 This eliminates several external discrete components and a trim capacitor, saving board area and component cost.